 “I’m not used to that,” Morris said about his preseason work.
 “The more I do, the better I get. … I’m a hard runner, always getting yards after contact, always making the first guy miss.
 I felt I wasn’t running as strong as I normally do because I didn’t have those reps you normally would get in the preseason.”

-Still, many of the skill position starters did not get a lot of work in the preseason, in addition to Griffin (who was told by Dr. James Andrews that he could not play in the preseason).
+Many of the skill position starters did not get a lot of work in the preseason, in addition to Griffin.
 Receiver Pierre Garcon, for example, only caught two passes in the preseason.

 But for a back such as Morris, rhythm is everything and you get that from work.